isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 but nearly everything is wrong from a design perspective.
 The private data is hidden far from the public data.
 The data is split in different parts of the class declaration.
-Different parts of the data has difference access.
+Different parts of the data have different access.
 All of this decreases readability and complicates maintenance.

 ##### Note